aws-samples/aws-net-guides/ToolGuides/toolkit-for-refactoring/03-porting-application/01-porting-application.md

 ## Start porting your application

 You start the porting process for your application from the assessment dashboard.
-Select the project to be ported in the Solution Explorer, then click the Port drop down, and click "Port selected project."
+Select the project to be ported in the Solution Explorer, then click the Port drop down, and click "Port Selected Project."

 ![Start Assessment](img/start-porting.png)